 Group leaders: Pueng Vongs & Robin Romanovich

-The LGBTQIA+ affinity group is where gender diverse parents, children, faculty, and staff can connect and help organize social and educational events for the school.
-Our space is open to parents who do not identify with the affinity group but have children who do identify with the affinity group.
-Allies are welcome to attend the meetings designated specifically as open, and may be asked to volunteer when help is needed.
+The LGBTQIA+ group is where queer-identifying and/or gender diverse parents, children, faculty, and staff can connect and help organize social and educational events.
+Our space is open to parents who do not identify as LGBTQIA+ but have children who do identify.
+Other allies are welcome to attend certain meetings specifically designated as open-to-all and may be asked to volunteer when help is needed.

-The LGBTQIA+ affinity group meets monthly and plans events like the quarterly LGBTQIA+ Storytime (open to all).
+The LGBTQIA+ group meets monthly and plans events like the quarterly LGBTQIA+ Storytime (open to all).
 To receive group information including upcoming meetings, contact Amina Loftin.